areyoubuzzd/buzzd/README.md

 This application includes a special deployment process to avoid asset filename issues on Replit:

-1. Before deploying, run: `node pre-deploy.js`
+1. Before deploying, run the bash script: `./deploy.sh`
 2. Use Replit's deployment interface to deploy the app
 3. For detailed instructions, see `DEPLOYMENT_GUIDE.md`